uwla/vue-form-builder/README.md

-When the user resets the form by, for example, clicking  on  a  button  of  type `reset`, then `VueFormBuilder` will reset all field values to match  the  values defined by `model` or, if the corresponding value in model is not set,  it  will reset the form values to empty strings, arrays, or null.
+When the user resets the form by, for example, clicking  on  a  button  of  type `reset`, then `VueFormBuilder` will reset all field values to match  the  values defined by `default` or, if the corresponding value is not set,  it  will  reset the form values to empty strings, arrays, or null.

 It will also emit an event called `reset` with no payload.
 This  event  can  be used to trigger some action in your UI, such as hiding a modal dialog containing